Dreamteam Calamities: Freya

 "Well, then, you've got four choices.
 They are 'Ken,' 'stop,' 'safeword,' and 'red.'"

 I walked over to her and unzipped the sundress I had chosen for her.
 It fit her healthy frame in quite a lovely way.
 Her breasts were just large enough that if she stood with good posture the dress fell straight from her nipples to her ankles.
-Yellow suns, stars, and the occassional comet decorated the deep blue, and I chose this cheerful dress because the material, cut, and design offset the serious aspect that had overtaken her features the past two days.
+Yellow suns, stars, and the occasional comet decorated the deep blue, and I chose this cheerful dress because the material, cut, and design offset the serious aspect that had overtaken her features the past two days.

 Naked, though, she was equally beautiful.
 Her brown hair, made of thick, flowing strands, fell to just between her shoulderblades, and turning her around I got my first real look at her since she had left sickbay.
 She had moderate, conical breasts that would probably never feel the force of gravity unless she chose to have children someday.
-“You are one very beautiful girl,” I said.
+"You are one very beautiful woman," I said.

-“Is interesting and does not detract from your beauty at all.”
+"Is interesting and does not detract from your beauty at all."
 To be fair, she had a rather puggish nose, but I liked it.
-“It looks mischevious.
-It says you’re not bad, you’re just perpetually up to no good.”
+"It looks mischievous.
+It says you're not bad, you're just perpetually up to no good."
 She grinned at that.